loganrath/dwap-main/autoclick.md

 title: Auto Select a Time Using Auto Click Auto Fill
 ---

 We have had a lot of luck using this extension to automatically grab times.
 Installing and configuring this extension can be tricky and might require patience.

-# Auto Click Auto Fill
-The [Auto Click Auto Fill](https://chrome.google.com/extensions/detail/iapifmceeokikomajpccajhjpacjmibe){:target="_blank"} extension will automatically select the time.
-To use it:
+The [Auto Click Auto Fill](https://chrome.google.com/extensions/detail/iapifmceeokikomajpccajhjpacjmibe){:target="_blank"} extension will automatically select the time if one is available.

 # Step 1: Install the Extension
  1. Go to [https://chrome.google.com/extensions/detail/iapifmceeokikomajpccajhjpacjmibe](https://chrome.google.com/extensions/detail/iapifmceeokikomajpccajhjpacjmibe){:target="_blank"} install the extension.